donviito/OpenLCA_demo/README.md

 3. Cluster ID where jobs will run.

 ### OpenLCA Setup
 - **IPC Server Requirement:** Ensure the OpenLCA IPC server is running on the specified port before attempting to connect.
 This is crucial for the script to interact with OpenLCA for LCA calculations.
-- **IPC Server Requirement:** Ensure the OpenLCA IPC server is running on the specified port before attempting to connect.
-This is crucial for the script to interact with OpenLCA for LCA calculations.
 - OpenLCA installed and configured.
 - IPC server enabled with a specific port.